unityconstruct/CtrlrXY/README.md

 The first thing is to be sure to check the path to the VST2 sdk (only available from Steinberg's VST3 directory sdk) in Projucer before calling any script builds.

 ## VST3 Support
 Currently VST3 instances of CTRLR panels are not working properly because CTRLR is not able to generate different VST3 compliant plugin identifiers and exported will always be named after CTRLR | Instigator.
+The only way to get the correct identifiers for a panel project is to force them at the core during the building step of the VST3 in Xcode/VS/IDE.
-The current method to export properly identified VST3 plugins is to build a different stock CTRLR VST3 plugin with JUCE Projucer and Xcode.
+To export properly identified VST3 plugins it is then required to build a different stock CTRLR VST3 plugin with JUCE Projucer and Xcode/VS/IDE.
-This alternative version of CTRLR VST3 will have the matching panel/plugin identifiers predefined in the project settings.
+However, this alternative version of CTRLR VST3 will have the desired panel/plugin identifiers predefined in the Projucer settings.
 (Plugin Name, Manufacturer Name, Plugin ID, Manufacturer ID etc).
 This intermediate VST3 plugin will then be able to export a final VST3 version of the panel with the proper identifiers.

 ## AU Support